 Is vitrification damage reversible?

-Not with current technology.
+Not with current technology, and not in any laboratory.
+Cryoprotectant toxicity remains the acknowledged limiting factor in reversible organ cryopreservation, and no vitrified human brain has ever been rewarmed to any functional state.
 Alcor’s argument is that future molecular-repair technology could rebuild the preserved structures from the brain’s 3D map.
 Whether that technology ever exists is unknown — this is the central unproven assumption, and no one can honestly promise it.

 What if the power grid fails and the liquid nitrogen runs out?